10. Introducing Data Frames

 Alternatively, we could call numpy.random.seed.

-Show how the 3 aforementioned scenarios
+Show how the three aforementioned scenarios

 can be implemented manually using iloc[...]